Overview

 Shell And Core Construction performs best when the project team makes decisions in the right order.
 Our process keeps scheduling, constructability, and owner priorities visible as the work moves from planning into field execution.

-Define shell objectives and future flexibility needs is treated as a project decision point, not a handoff moment.
-We connect it to future occupancy flexibility and keep the team aligned on what must be resolved before the next trade package moves.
+Define shell objectives, future tenant flexibility requirements, and EARC compliance constraints for the Hays County site is treated as a project decision point, not a handoff moment.
+We connect it to future occupancy flexibility with electrical, plumbing, and MEP provisions built into the base building for the anticipated San Marcos tenant profile and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Coordinate structure, envelope, and base-building systems is treated as a project decision point, not a handoff moment.
-We connect it to service distribution and keep the team aligned on what must be resolved before the next trade package moves.
+Coordinate structure, envelope, and base-building systems with limestone subgrade engineering and I-35 access planning is treated as a project decision point, not a handoff moment.
+We connect it to service distribution planning that minimizes future TI cost and complexity for the Hays County commercial and industrial leasing market and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Deliver dry-in and common-area milestones is treated as a project decision point, not a handoff moment.
-We connect it to dry-in timing and keep the team aligned on what must be resolved before the next trade package moves.
+Deliver dry-in and common-area milestones with weather-window management and TCEQ permit compliance maintained is treated as a project decision point, not a handoff moment.
+We connect it to dry-in timing managed around Central Texas spring hail exposure and summer storm windows that affect roofing and exterior installation schedules and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Support future fit-out readiness through closeout planning is treated as a project decision point, not a handoff moment.
-We connect it to common-area completion and keep the team aligned on what must be resolved before the next trade package moves.
+Support future fit-out readiness through closeout planning with utility, structural, and MEP documentation prepared is treated as a project decision point, not a handoff moment.
+We connect it to common-area completion coordinated with City of San Marcos occupancy requirements and leasing milestone commitments and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Turn over a shell that is ready for leasing or owner occupancy
+Turn over a shell ready for leasing or owner occupancy with Hays County CO and EARC compliance documentation complete

-Turn over a shell that is ready for leasing or owner occupancy is treated as a project decision point, not a handoff moment.
-We connect it to future occupancy flexibility and keep the team aligned on what must be resolved before the next trade package moves.
+Turn over a shell ready for leasing or owner occupancy with Hays County CO and EARC compliance documentation complete is treated as a project decision point, not a handoff moment.
+We connect it to future occupancy flexibility with electrical, plumbing, and MEP provisions built into the base building for the anticipated San Marcos tenant profile and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

 Best Fit